-An offshore company separates you from your assets and because the offshore entity is located in an overseas jurisdiction there is a separate legal system and set of laws that help protect the company should it become targeted in any asset search or lawsuit.
+An offshore company separates you from the business entity and because the offshore structure is located in an overseas jurisdiction there is a separate legal system and set of laws that help protect the company should it become targeted in any asset search or lawsuit.

-Most foreign countries do not respect local court orders unless there is a criminal investigation with significant evidence of wrongdoing in order to break into assets of an offshore structure.
-Countries that have an offshore centre impose significant barriers to entry that prevent only the most strong-willed creditor the ability to break into the structure.
+Most foreign offshore countries do not respect local court orders unless there is a criminal investigation with significant evidence of wrongdoing in order to break into assets of an offshore structure.
+Countries that have an offshore financial center impose significant barriers to entry that prevent only the most strong-willed creditor the ability to break into the structure.

-Offshore incorporation offers a number of benefits that allows the businesses the ability to get global benefits by taking advantage of local conditions.
+Offshore company incorporation offers a number of benefits that allow businesses the ability to get global benefits by taking advantage of local conditions.